MichaelPhamNgo/Review-Javascript/README.md

 'use strict';
 var private = 2;  //Uncaught SyntaxError: Unexpected strict mode reserved word

-//ex3: cannot use the same properties in a function 'use strict';
+//ex3: cannot use the same parameters in a function 'use strict';
 function sum(a, a) {    //Uncaught SyntaxError: Duplicate parameter name not allowed in this context return a + a;